onfido/onfido-ios-sdk/README.md

 - `borderCornerRadius`: Defined border corner radius for all the buttons (default 5.0)
 - `fontRegular`: Defines the custom font name for the regular style labels
 - `fontBold`: Defines the custom font name for the bold style labels
 - `supportDarkMode`: Defines if iOS Dark Mode will be enabled on SDK screens.
-The value is true by default. **Note:**This property is applicable only for Xcode 11 and above built apps and devices running on iOS 13 and above
+The value is true by default.
+  **Note:** This property is applicable only for Xcode 11 and above built apps and devices running on iOS 13 and above
+- `captureSuccessColors`: Defines the color values for the capture screen success auto capture state
+  - `borderColor`: Defines the border color of the area of interest in capture screen
+  - `tickViewImageTintColor`: Defines the tick icon's tint color shown in capture screen after auto capture happens
+  - `tickViewBackgroundColor`: Defines the tick icon's background color shown in capture screen after auto capture happens

 **Dark Mode only UI customisation**